Bulbophyllum Orchid

 Latin / ScientificBulbophyllum

-English (Alternate)Bulb-Leaf Orchid, Cirrhopetalum, and Umbrella Orchid
+English (Alternate)Bulb-Leaf Orchid, Cirrhopetalum, Umbrella Orchid

 Hindiबल्बोफाइलम ऑर्किड (Bulbophāilam Orkiḍ)